 Building an in-house team, you:

-- Hire dedicated and loyal people who are looking for stable work.
+- Hire developers for startup who are looking for stable work.
 You may share common goals and build the product together.

-- Develop your global culture, find a software developer, and make the whole team a representative of your future brand.
+- Develop your global culture, find developers for a startup, and make the whole team a representative of your future brand.